 A common mistake an operator can make when feeling under pressure, is running the grinder at an unnecessarily fast speed.

-We tend to see this happening when an operator wants a faster production rate and will turn up the speed of the grinder in efforts to accomplish more in less time, but what actually happens is, the diamonds will not cut as well and you can (especially on hard concrete) overheat and “glaze over” your diamonds which prevents them from working properly, or at all (as mentioned earlier).
+We tend to see this happening when an operator wants a faster production rate and will turn up the speed of the grinder in efforts to accomplish more in less time.
+However, this increased speed can overheat and “glaze over” your diamonds (especially on hard concrete) which prevents them from cutting properly, or at all (as mentioned earlier).

 To give you an example, our Predator grinder/polishers run a maxim drum speed of 1,200 rpm when dial set at 10 (full power).
 Although it can go 1,200 rpm if need be, generally it’s recommended to set the dial around 4.5-5.5 which runs the drum at approximately 600rpm.
 An operator can then adjust up a little or down a little to get the best performance.

-So since we know finding the right speed is important but speed alone doesn't necessarily equate to better production rates… what does?
+Finding the right speed is important but speed alone doesn't necessarily equate to better production rates.

-Getting greater downward pressure equals faster grinding and there are two ways of achieving this: A heavier machine will obviously give more head pressure but, so does diamond selection.
+There are two ways of achieving this: A heavier machine will obviously give more head pressure but, so do different diamond options;